Today, I want to discuss the importance of suffering in silence, so you have the strength needed to resolve your issues.

 When I was in college, an older white woman saw me walking towards her.
 She grimaced, held her purse tightly, and walked on the other side of the road.

 Now, I could have done many things in this situation.
 I could have responded aggressively.
 I could have told my friends about it or complained in class.
-These were all options to me after experiencing what I still perceive as racism.
+After experiencing what I still perceive as racism, these were all options to me.

-But I suffered in silence.
-I didn’t respond to this woman, and I did not complain to anyone.
+I didn’t respond to this woman, and I complained to anyone.
+I suffered in silence.
 I kept the incident to myself and moved on.

 And here’s what I gained: